Skip to main content

 The influence of peptides on metabolism is extensive.
 Many peptides directly participate in regulating energy balance, glucose homeostasis, and lipid metabolism.
 For example, some peptides act on the hypothalamus, a region of the brain that controls appetite and energy expenditure.

-Others might directly affect in peripheral tissues or influence the rate at which fat is broken down and utilized for energy.
+Others might directly affect insulin sensitivity in peripheral tissues or influence the rate at which fat is broken down and utilized for energy.
 Their role extends to supporting the health and function of metabolic organs, such as the pancreas and liver.

 The Body’s Internal Messaging System